GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-04_csv_io.md

-## Readading data from csv files
+## Reading data from text files

-Reading csv files is realized using the `read.table` function from R's utils library.
-The function will return a data frame which contains the information of the csv file.
+Reading text files is realized using the `read.table` function from R's utils library.
+The function will return a data frame which contains the information of the text file.

 ```r